Joe2k/PS-Companion/README.md

 👉 Upload CSV file with your preferences in order which will update your PSD website preference list.

 FAQ- Where to get the CSV file of problembank?

-- Installing the extension will provide a link in the "Fill station preferences page" to a google sheet.
+-   Installing the extension will provide a link in the [Fill station preferences page](http://psd.bits-pilani.ac.in/Student/StudentStationPreference.aspx) to a google sheet.
 -   Go to file-> make a copy.
-- Sort the rows of the sheet in the preference order you want
+-   Sort the rows of the sheet in the preference order you want.
+-   Do not change/delete any colomns.
+Only rearrange with the rows.
-- to download the sheet in CSV form, go to File->Download -> Comma separated Values (.csv)
+-   To download the sheet in CSV form, go to File->Download -> Comma separated Values (.csv)
+-   Now you are ready to upload it in the [Fill station preferences page](http://psd.bits-pilani.ac.in/Student/StudentStationPreference.aspx)

 ## 🎓 Usage